United States–China Relations Act of 2000: Background

 For many years, China was the most important country which required an annual waiver to maintain free trade status.
 The waiver for the PRC had been in effect since 1980.
 Every year between 1989 and 1999, legislation was introduced in Congress to disapprove the President's waiver.
 The legislation had sought to tie free trade with China to meeting certain human rights conditions that go beyond freedom of emigration.
 All such attempted legislation failed to pass.
 The requirement of an annual waiver was inconsistent with the rules of the World Trade Organization, and for the PRC to join the WTO, Congressional action was needed to grant permanent normal trade relations (PNTR) to China.
 This was accomplished in 2000 with the United States–China Relations Act of 2000, allowing China to join WTO in 2001.
 China's most favoured nation (MFN) status was made permanent on December 27, 2001.

-President Bill Clinton in 2000 pushed Congress to approve the U.S.-China trade agreement and China's accession to the WTO, saying that more trade with China would advance America's economic interests: "Economically, this agreement is the equivalent of a one-way street.
+The historic deal had been President Bill Clinton’s top priority in the waning days of his last term.
+This bill passed the House with 74% Republican support and 34% Democrat support.
+The bill garnered much more support in the Senate with 90% of Republicans and 80% of Democrats in support.
+This bill was to approve the U.S.-China trade agreement and China's accession to the WTO, saying that more trade with China would advance America's economic interests: "Economically, this agreement is the equivalent of a one-way street.
 It requires China to open its markets—with a fifth of the world’s population, potentially the biggest markets in the world—to both our products and services in unprecedented new ways," said Clinton.
 In a speech in 2000, Clinton reiterated his hopes:

 As a new member, China agreed to rapidly lower import tariffs and open its markets, although many trade officials doubted it would stand by those promises.
 China did cut tariffs after it joined the WTO, but it nonetheless continued to steal U.S. intellectual property (IP) and forced American companies to transfer technology to access the Chinese market, which were violations of WTO rules.